kirigaine/YouTube-Shield/README.md

-# YouTube Shield Chrome Extension
+# YouTube Shield Browser Extension

-YouTube Shield is a Chrome extension designed to enhance your YouTube experience by focusing solely on audio content.
+YouTube Shield is a browser extension designed to enhance your YouTube experience by focusing solely on audio content.
 This extension allows you to listen to YouTube videos as audio-only, eliminating distracting video elements and providing a distraction-free listening experience.

 ## Features

 - **Simplified Interface:** YouTube Shield removes the video display, creating a cleaner and more audio-focused interface.

-- **Easy Activation:** Activate or deactivate the extension with a single click on the Chrome toolbar.
+- **Easy Activation:** Activate or deactivate the extension with a single click on your browser's toolbar.

 - **Privacy:** Youtube Shield only works on YouTube and only alters the current tab.
 It's not bloat!